The 20 Most Expensive Phantasmal Flames Pokemon Cards

 #10 Dawn – Ultra Rare

-If Dawn ends up being as popular in Phantasmal Flames as Lillie is in Mega Evolution, then we can reasonably assume that her ultra rare version will hold up value on the secondary card market alongside her SIR version.
-While the artwork is quite good in the Ultra Rare version, it’s a far cry from what the SIR is conveying.
+While the artwork is quite good in this Ultra Rare version of Dawn’s card, it’s a far cry from what the SIR is conveying.
 Still, many Dawn fans will be happy to pocket this particular card.

 This enchanting Wigglytuff gets bonus points for being pictured squished in with the even more famous Jigglypuff.
 I don’t know why but if feels to me like these Pokemon are sitting inside a claw game waiting to get pulled out like the aliens in Toy Story.
 The colors and clever use of focal points add a ton of flavor to this card.